hyperoslo/HYPLocationManager/README.md

 - (void)locationManager:(HYPLocationManager *)locationManager didUpdateCoordinateRegion:(MKCoordinateRegion)coordinateRegion
 {
-    // do something with your location, or show it in a mapView like this [locationManager centerMapView:self.mapView usingCoordinate:coordinateRegion.center];
+    // do something with your coordinates, or show them in a mapView by doing this [locationManager centerMapView:self.mapView usingCoordinate:coordinateRegion.center];
 }
 ```